Nadja Benaissa: 2007–2017: Reformation of the band and legal problems

-On 12 February 2010, she was charged with causing bodily harm, an offence carrying a sentence of six months to ten years imprisonment.
+In February 2010, she was charged with causing bodily harm, an offence carrying a sentence of six months to ten years imprisonment.
 On 16 August 2010, she admitted in court to having had unprotected sex without telling her partners she was HIV-positive, but denied deliberately causing any infection.
-Benaissa had unprotected sex with three men between 2000 and 2004.
-One of her partners became infected with HIV.
-The victim, her boyfriend, found out that Benaissa has HIV after speaking with her aunt.
-He later got tested and found that he had contracted the virus.
+One of her three partners, with whom she had sex between 2000 and 2004, became infected with HIV as a result.
+In May 2010, No Angels began their five-date acoustic An Intimate Evening With tour in Munich, their first concert tour in eight years.
+Benaissa did not take part in the tour as she had called in sick a week before, prompting the remaining trio to re-arrange their set at the last minute.
 On 26 August 2010, she was found guilty on one count of causing grievous bodily harm and two of attempted bodily harm and was given a two-year suspended sentence.